TencentCloud/tencentcloud-sdk-cpp-intl-en/README.md

 ## Introduction
 * Welcome to Tencent Cloud Software Development Kit (SDK) 3.0, a companion tool for TencentCloud API 3.0.
-Tencent Cloud SDK 3.0 has been capable of calling the APIs of Cloud Virtual Machine (CVM), Virtual Private Cloud (VPC), and Cloud Block Storage (CBS).
-Tencent Cloud SDK 3.0 will extend its support for all Tencent Cloud services and products in the future.
-The new SDK version is unified and provides the following features for you: you can use the same SDK usage method, API call methods, error codes, and return packet formats for different programming languages.
 * This document introduces Tencent Cloud SDK for C++ to help C++ developers debug and integrate TencentCloud APIs.
 If you are using Tencent Cloud SDK for C++ for the first time, you can follow the sample code provided in this document.

 ## Environmental Dependencies